We both slept pretty soundly until 8 AM Ė thatís late for me but I

 which is about 15 miles south of the Soldotna-Kenai urban area.

 We had good, smooth pavement with turnouts and passing lanes on the

 Seward Hwy. from MP 2 (our campground) to MP 17.
-The road was bumpy till
+From there to

 There are two major bridges being built in this section and traffic is

 one-lane when crews are working.
 They were working in the rain today.